Vulcan678/3D-Echolocation-Using-U-Net/README.md

 5. Focal loss
 6. Tversky loss ($\alpha=0.2, \beta=0.8$)

-The output segmentation of the network is noisy so I applied an algorithm to filter changes in segmentations.
+The output segmentation of the network is noisy so I applied a **tailored algorithm to filter changes in segmentations**.
 The algorithm output is a segmentation based on pairs of segmentation value jump and segmentation value drop where the distance between them is equal to echo length, with an allowed error threshold.

 For performance evaluation classic target detection and range estimation metrics are used: